The ticket view provides a lot of information and available actions along with the option to view and reply to user messages.

 PDF files will attempt to open in the browser too.
 Other attachment types will automatically download on clicking.

 Sometimes users may reply to an existing ticket with a separate issue and it may be helpful to separate that response to a new ticket.
-By using the checkboxes on the top right side of each message, you can select which messages you wish to split and then click the "Split Selected Replies" option to the right of the tabs.
+By using the checkboxes on the top right side of each message, you can select which messages you wish to split and then click the "Split Selected Replies" option will appear as a quick action.
 You will then be automatically taken to the new ticket, and the two tickets will be linked together (see Linking Tickets).

 You can quote whole messages by using the quote mark icon that can be found on the top right side of each message.
-Clicking this icon will copy the whole message to the textarea with ">" added in front of each line to signify that it is a quote.
+Clicking this icon will copy the whole message to the textarea inside a

 Messages can be modified by clicking the pencil icon, to save your changes click the "Save" button.

 Use the 'Print' option to print an individual ticket reply.

 The 'Copy Link' option in the dropdown menu can be used to generate a permalink to the selected message.
 The link can then be sent to colleagues and the browser will automatically scroll to the selected message.